SurajSatheesan/SurajSatheesan.github.io/_posts/2018-12-02-financial-article.md

 **Total articles: 2813**
 <img src="{{ site.url }}{{ site.baseurl }}/images/finance/article-distribution.png" alt="linearly separable data">

-Using this dataset, I will build a classifier that will learn from this dataset and predict the category on articles from external sources.
+Using this dataset, I built a classifier that learnt from this dataset and predicted the category on new articles from external sources.

 ### Natural Language Processing
-Since the data is text, I need to use Natural Language Processing (NLP).
-Simply put its a process that helps in conversion of text as we humans understand it into numerical representation that the machine learning model understands.
+Since the data is text, I used Natural Language Processing (NLP).
+Simply put it's a process that helps in conversion of text as we humans understand it into numerical representation that the machine learning model understands.
 <img src="{{ site.url }}{{ site.baseurl }}/images/finance/nlp.png" alt="linearly separable data">

 ### Text Pre-processing/Cleaning